geoblink/design-system/src/elements/GeoChart/GeoChart.11.quadrant.examples.md

 ### Tooltips

-Each label and each quadrant axis can customize the tooltip displayed when it's hovered by setting the key `tooltip`.
+Each label and each quadrant line can customize the tooltip displayed when it's hovered by setting the key `tooltip`.
 This key must store an object with the following shape:

 - `content` - **Required**.
 Function that takes as parameters the item corresponding to the label or axis being customized and its position inside the data array.